kechan/YoloV2POC/README.md

 ## Instruction
 0) Git clone this project.
 1) Go to Release and download YoloV2DetectionModel.mlmodel
 2) Open the project in xcode and drop this .mlmodel into the mlModels folder and compile/run.
+The project is configured to run only in landscape on iPad but you can modify this as pleased.

 References and Inspirations: